dansl/ttEssence/Docs/Handbook.md

 Some weapons require a minimum stat to use effectively.
 A Hero using a weapon below its requirement means they have **disadvantage**.

 Weapons that use ammo, like a Shortbow, will need to keep track of how many they use.
 To get more, heroes can either buy more from a shop, or a Long Rest will reset to it's default amount.
+Want to simplify the game more?
+Then just ignore using ammo.

 See [Weapon Examples](/Docs/Weapons.md)